 16% of our 590 ha area is publicly accessible green space.
-We have eight city parks (olive green): Cahill, McCarthy, Owl, Paul Landry, Riverwood, Uplands, Uplands Riverside and Wisteria.
+We have 7 city parks (olive green): Cahill, McCarthy, Owl, Paul Landry, Riverwood, Uplands and Uplands Riverside.
 In addition, many of our residents live in townhouse co-ops and condos that have their own community centers and recreational facilities, and some are members of the Ottawa Hunt and Golf Club with access to their 87 ha green space.

 Here (in brown) are some of the walking paths of our area